Expanding CACFP

 Understanding the Lost Opportunity of CACFP in Improving Child Nutrition and Reducing Health Inequities

-The USDA Child and Adult Care Food Program (CACFP) plays a large role in supporting nutrition in child care settings, specifically targeting these benefits to low-income populations.
+(2020-2022) The USDA Child and Adult Care Food Program (CACFP) plays a large role in supporting nutrition in child care settings, specifically targeting these benefits to low-income populations.
 Foods provided to children participating in CACFP must meet specific nutrition standards in order to be reimbursed with federal funds.
-This study seeks to understand how the recently updated CACFP meal patterns match the practical abilities of participating programs to implement them.
-The study also aims to evaluate how children’s meal quality has changed because of the updates.
-While improving the CACFP meal patterns is of great importance, the reality is that CACFP does not reach all the children who could benefit from the program.
-Thus, a second aim of this study is to enhance knowledge about access to CACFP in order to improve the availability of CACFP-funded meals and reduce inequities in food access and health.
-The study will employ a mixed methods approach that will include both a natural experiment to assess the impact of the updated meal patterns on children’s meals as well as a national sample that will be used to evaluate inequities in access to CACFP-participating child care centers.
-Funded by a grant from the Robert Wood Johnson Foundation through its Healthy Eating Research program.
+This study sought to understand how the recently updated CACFP meal patterns match the practical abilities of participating programs to implement them.
+A second aim of this study was to evaluate access to CACFP to improve the availability of CACFP-funded meals and reduce inequities in food access and health.
+The study used a mixed methods approach drawing from a natural experiment to assess the impact of the updated meal patterns on children’s meals and a national sample to evaluate inequities in access to CACFP among child care centers.
+Funded by a grant from Healthy Eating Research, a national program of the Robert Wood Johnson Foundation.

 Barriers to Participation in CACFP: Opportunities for Expansion

-This study aims to understand experiences and challenges faced by CACFP-participating programs in order to identify opportunities for expanding access to CACFP.
-In an online survey of CACFP-participating child care centers in Connecticut, we describe center experiences with CACFP, including reasons for participation, challenges with adherence to the program requirements and implementation of the revised CACFP meal patterns.
-We gather center recommendations to make CACFP participation and uptake easier for child care providers and propose policy changes for making them a reality.
-Finally, we provide an economic rationale for states to expand access to CACFP.
-We calculate an economic cost of CACFP underutilization in the state of Connecticut, including federal funding lost due to lack of participation among eligible child care providers.
-We compare it with the financial burden on families whose young children did not receive nutritious CACFP meals that they are entitled to and that would help them thrive.
+(2017-2019) This study aimed to understand experiences and challenges faced by CACFP-participating programs in order to identify opportunities for expanding access to CACFP.
+In an online survey of CACFP-participating child care centers in Connecticut, we described center experiences with CACFP, including reasons for participation, challenges with adherence to the program requirements and implementation of the revised CACFP meal patterns.
+We gathered center recommendations to make CACFP participation and uptake easier for child care providers and proposed policy changes for making them a reality.
+Finally, we provided an economic rationale for states to expand access to CACFP.
+We calculated the economic cost of CACFP underutilization in Connecticut, including federal funding lost due to lack of participation among eligible child care centers.

 Funded by a grant administered by the Child Health and Development Institute of Connecticut and funded by the Children’s Fund of Connecticut, Connecticut Health Foundation, and Newman’s Own Foundation.